We have a crisis of childcare

 Who is behind Flying Children?

 Flying Children is an NGO registered with the Department of Social Development as a Non-Profit Organisation (Registered 10/11/2011 with the NPO number 93139).
 It is also registered with the SA Revenue Service as a public benefit organisation, with the number 930 048 568.
 It grew out of similar work conducted with great success in the East London area with local organisations there, and has been working in Gauteng since 2011.

 Flying Children is the brainchild of Ms Lindy Harris.
 She is a trained and experienced pre-school teacher and art therapist, and holds a Bachelor of Fine Arts degree from Rhodes University, a Higher Education Diploma from Unisa, and a Diploma in Art Therapy from Hertfordshire College of Art in the UK.

 Ms Harris is registered with the Health Professions Council of SA as an art therapist.
-She developed the concept of Flying Children with schools and teachers in the East London area, and continues to provide art therapy for children at St Vincent’s School for the Deaf.
+She developed the concept of Flying Children with schools and teachers in the East London area, and has provided art therapy for children at St Vincent’s School for the Deaf.

-- Prof Franz Krüger, acting chair.
+- Adj Prof Franz Krüger, acting chair.
 Prof Krüger's day job is as head of the journalism department and director of the Wits Radio Academy at the University of the Witwatersrand in Johannesburg (Contact him: firstname.lastname@example.org)